ttrifonov/zmqssl/README.md

 - https://github.com/ianbarber/TLSZMQ

-Can be used for REQ-REP and REQ-ROUTER sockets (and probably DEALER sockets).
+Can be used for REQ-REP and REQ-ROUTER and REQ-DEALER sockets.
 Cannot be used for PUB-SUB sockets as SSL/TLS is end-to-end protocol, while zmq sockets are an abstraction over classic sockets and cannot negotiate with multiple endpoints.